-Best Wood For a Fire Pit
+Best Wood For Burning in a Fire Pit

 When it comes to the best wood for a fire pit, there are several things to consider depending on what you intend to use your fire pit for.
 Various woods perform differently and may be used to serve different purposes such as smoking food, cooking, repelling insects or just provide some warmth during a cool evening.
 Therefore, the best firewood for your fire pit is one that best serves your needs.